 Click here to read about the current provincial mandates for health sessions with me.

-The New Year kicks off for me with additional continuing education in Holistic Nutrition followed by specifics holistic nutrition that benefits muscle and joint issues, and then onto a course in Assisted Stretching.
+The New Year kicks off for me with additional continuing education in Holistic Nutrition followed by specific holistic nutrition that benefits muscle and joint issues, and then on to Yin and Restorative Yoga teacher's program and also a course in Assisted Stretching.
 If you don't already, subscribe to my enewsletter for updates and how these courses will be added to the services I offer.

 I wish for you a healthy, happy and prosperous New Years!